Cetrus Process Meter provides data visualization for reporting and analysis.

 Unique Users per Day

-Shows: The maximum number of different users that used a program on a daily basis.
+Shows: The total number of different users who used a program on a daily basis.

-Example: Identify unique user count for purchasing subscriptions or tokens.
+Example: Identify unique user count for analysis and purchasing subscriptions or tokens.

 Application Use Ranking